 Project 2.4. is on the design of hydrofoils for sailing yachts and dinghies.
 The first application was the Optimist.
 The objective was to show that foiling can be used even for very slow boats.
 The foils were designed in a Bachelor’s project by Andersson et al (2016), while the structural challenges were addressed in a student project by Blomstrand et al (2016).
 Wind tunnel tests were carried out for the sail and a towing tank test for the hull resistance.
 The final design was first evaluated in another towing tank test and finally in a successful test on the water, where the dinghy foiled perfectly.
 The hydrodynamic design is summarized in Andersson et al (2017) and the structural investigation in Blomstrand et al (2017).
 A journal paper was published by Andersson et al (2018).
 The Optimist and the foils used in the project were made in carbon fibre, and was therefore very expensive.
 So, in a follow-up BSc project a standard fibre glass Optimist was fitted with standard symmetric aluminium profiles and was shown to foil as well, albeit at a higher wind speed (Bergentz et al., 2018).

 Project 2.6.
 An interesting FSI problem is the twist of a centreboard caused by the pressure distribution.
 With a proper structural design the centreboard will twist to windward at the tip, thus relieving the hull from some side force when sailing upwind.
 This will reduce the induced resistance.
 In an MSc project by Ekström and Forkman (2017) the limits for the twist and the corresponding resistance reduction were investigated.
+The work was reported at ISEA 2020 (Forkman, et al 2020).

 Project 2.7.
 It is generally assumed that the slot between the foresail and the main causes an inverse Venturi effect, i.e. the flow velocity is reduced in the slot.
 This opinion is based on potential flow computations some 40 years ago with a large genoa overlapping the main.
 To investigate whether this assumption is true, particularly for modern foresails with less overlap, CFD computations were carried out for systematically varied overlaps.
 A number of other systematic variations in the sail plan were also made, such as its aspect ratio.
 The effect of a gap between the mast and the main was investigated as well in this MSc project by Jacobs and Sahlberg (2018).